 - 1974: The last year of production for original Anchor Hocking Jade-ite dishes.

 - 2000: Anchor Hocking Fire-King Jade-ite reproductions were made for a limited time and include the year “2000” in the marking.

 - Unmarked: Some Jadeite dishes from the 40s and 50s were unmarked, like the Alice and Charm patterns.

 Learn More: The History of Jadeite Dishes

-If your FireKing Jadeite dishes have one of these markings in all block letters, with no other markings, that means they were some of the earliest pieces produced from 1942-1945:
+If your dishes have one of these markings, that means they were some of the earliest Fire-King Jadeite dishes produced from 1945-1948:

 - OVEN FIRE-KING GLASS